 Whether your CFO has just resigned unexpectedly or you decided it was time for a change, management transition can cause worry, disruption, and sometimes a fair amount of chaos.
 It doesn’t have to be this way.
 In the hands of an experienced Interim CFO, transition presents a valuable opportunity to reevaluate the position and realign responsibilities and mandates with organizational objectives.
-Through Interim CFO Consulting, continuity can be maintained, improvements can be made, and the hiring process can proceed more thoughtfully with a greater chance of finding your perfect-fit CFO.
+Through Interim CFO Consulting, continuity can be maintained, improvements can be made and the hiring process can proceed more thoughtfully with a greater chance of finding your perfect-fit CFO.

 Filling the Financial Knowledge Gap

 Most CEOs and COOs have some degree of financial operations know-how, from a strong finance background to a good general understanding of the finance function.
 But, even for those who carry impressive financial bona fides, it’s probably been a while since they were on the finance front lines.
 Officers running smaller companies can be at an even greater disadvantage, and finding themselves without a trusted CFO can really leave them scrambling.
 Their limited bench often means there isn’t an existing team member ready to step into a CFO’s shoes even for the short term.
-If merger and acquisition activity is thrown into the mix for companies of any size, things can become even more complicated and the need for financial leadership and acumen only increases.
+If merger and acquisition activity is thrown into the mix for companies of any size, things can become even more complicated, and the need for financial leadership and acumen only increases.

-Interim CFO Services can help in all of these situations.
+Interim CFO services can help in all of these situations.
 Interim CFOs bring up-to-date and highly nuanced knowledge that spans from finance to accounting.
-The latter is especially critical given the accounting knowledge gap that CFO consulting firms almost always find.
-Understandably, very few CEOs or COOs have been steeped in the minutiae of accounting, and it’s certainly not their job to focus on these details now.
-CFOs tend to be finance-driven rather than accounting-driven, and even those with accounting experience typically rely on a CAO or controller to keep up with changing regulations, technology, and procedures.
+The latter is especially critical given the accounting knowledge gap that CFO consulting services firms almost always find.
+Understandably, very few CEOs or COOs have been steeped in the minutiae of accounting, and it’s certainly not their job to focus on such details now.
+CFOs tend to be finance-driven rather than accounting-driven, and even those with accounting experience typically rely on a CAO or controller to keep up with changing regulations, technology and procedures.
 An Interim CFO with an accounting background can inject new ideas and up-to-date precision into the accounting function, turning something that people often view as tedious and boring into innovation that can have a powerful impact on the bottom line.

 The Reality Check of an Interim CFO Consultant